FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Numerical experiments

 \end{enumerate}

-These test SDEs exhibit qualitatively different behaviors from the systems in the pretraining set and come from different applications.
+These test SDEs exhibit qualitatively different behaviors from the systems in the pre-training set and come from different applications.
 We fine-tuned the model for 1000 or 2000 iterations for each system on the new data of size $N$.
 We then evaluate the performance of FMint-SDE on 1000 testing trajectories.
-Details on these test systems, settings, and fine-tuning epochs are provided in SM3 in the Supplementary Material.
-The resulting AMD errors in log scale are shown in Fig. \ref{fig:AMD-ft}, and a complete report of the performance of FMint-SDE with four error metrics is given in Table SM2 in the Supplementary Material.
+Details on these test systems, settings, and fine-tuning epochs are provided in Section SM4.
+The resulting AMD errors in the log scale are shown in Fig.~\ref{fig:AMD-ft}, and a complete report of the performance of FMint-SDE with four error metrics is given in Table SM2.

-Comparing all fine-tuned results without a prompt to the coarse solution, we observe substantial error reduction for all systems except for the fluxgate sensor.
-In particular, the AMD errors are reduced by one to two orders of magnitude for all 1D systems.
-Systems including coupled double well, double well, Duffing oscillator, Mueller's potential, perturbed nonlinear oscillator, periodic nonlinear oscillator, predator-prey model, and stochastic Lorenz show consistent but more moderate improvements across four evaluation metrics.
-The improvements are by factors of roughly 3-10$\times$ while remaining in the same order of magnitude.
-The fluxgate sensor system displays the smallest gains in accuracy.
-While strictly better than the coarse baseline, the four errors are improved by less than a factor of three.

-The difference in the error improvement due to fine-tuning with and without a textual prompt is generally small.
-We observe that fine-tuning with a prompt improves the error metrics for more complicated systems, such as fluxgate sensors, overdamped Langevin with Mueller's potential, and stochastic Lorenz.
-However, simpler cases, such as inhomogeneous Ornstein-Uhlenbeck and overdamped Langevin with the coupled double-well, introduce a slight degradation.
-This phenomenon indicates that numerical demonstrations are sufficient for simple systems, and prompting may introduce further complications to the model.
-On the other hand, fine-tuning with prompts can help reduce errors in more complicated systems.
-Overall, the effect of prompting is marginal compared to the much larger gain from finetuning.

-Though the AMD error for the fluxgate sensor does not have a salient improvement compared to the coarse solution, Fig. \ref{fig:fluxgate} shows that the error distribution has been improved compared to coarse simulations.
-Fig. \ref{fig:fluxgate_example} provides two examples of the system with the same set of parameters but different initial values.
-In Fig. \ref{fig:fluxgate_example}(left), FMint-SDE correctly recovers the fine solution for the 1st dimension while the coarse trajectory propagates in the opposite direction.
-Nevertheless, Fig. \ref{fig:fluxgate_example}(right) shows the failure of FMint-SDE to improve the coarse solution.

-Visualizations of all other systems are included in Figures SM7 - SM18 in the Supplementary Material.
+{\bf FMint-SDE vs coarse solutions.} { Fig.~\ref{fig:AMD-ft} demonstrates the AMD error reduction by FMint-SDE without prompt for all test systems compared to the coarse solution.
+FMint-SDE reduces the AMD error by one to two orders of magnitude for all 1D test systems and by factors of 3 to 10 for all other test systems, except for the fluxgate sensor~\eqref{eq:fluxgate}.
+The fluxgate sensor is, strictly speaking, a 6D SDE, but we treated it as a 3D SDE with colored noise instead.
+Fig.~\ref{fig:AMD-ft} suggests that FMint-SDE trained on SDEs with white noise yields little error reduction for SDEs with colored noise.
+To extend FMint-SDEs for colored noise, we should include both white- and colored-noise SDEs into the training set.
+We leave this investigation for future work. }